nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `Go run at track at 7am repeat every day`
 * `Go visit mom repeat every sun`

+> There may be occasions where DearJim will convert the task wrongly.
+For example, the following input "lower word count from 1000 to 500" will create a task with name "lower word count" and starting time of "10am" and ending time of "5am".
+In events like this, you have to enclose the task name with double quotation marks.
+For example: <br>
+"lower word count from 1000 to 500" from today 9pm to tmr 11pm -high

 ### Editing a task: `edit`
 Just in case you need to change any details, or add in missing ones into your task, simply edit them in DearJim.  <br>